Metnew/tiny-universal-skeleton/README.md

 > In case of a bug inside a complicated software with low community support you'll be the one person who cares about this bug.

 This solution is **very-very simple**.
 But it's not the best, of course.
+> 99.9% of universal starters/frameworks run 2 process on 2 ports with 2 different FS.
+We run only one process on one port with the same FS.

 TL;DR: